How to enable and disable the built-in camera on a Mac?

 Over time, a Mac can get full of everything from out-of-date files, duplicate images and videos, games, and apps you don't need or use anymore.
 In particular, old cache files can interfere with the camera.

 Use CleanMyMac X, a powerful Mac performance improvement app, to clear hard-to-find system junk, clutter, and caches, to get your Mac camera working as good as new again.
 Here is how you do that:

 - Download CleanMyMac X (a link to download a free version).

 - Use the Smart Scan to quickly and easily identify system junk.

-- It will also spot any third-party apps that could be interfering with the camera; these can be removed via the Uninstaller.
+- It will also spot any third-party apps interfering with the camera; these can be removed via the Uninstaller.

 Now your Mac camera and audio should be working normally again.
 Just remember to disable access via System Preferences or web browsers when it isn't needed to keep your Mac secure.